Ash Center for Democratic Governance and Innovation The Transparency Policy Project

 September 2011

 Francisca Rojas presents current research on when and how open data succeeds in bridging information gaps for the public.
 Using the example of how transit agencies opened their operations data to the public, this session traces the process and outcomes of a successful case of open data in action.
-VISIT.
+Visit the website.

 White House champions disclosure as regulation.